matteo14c/HaploCoV/README.md

 ### Output (and intermediate files folder)

 The name of the main output by HaploCoV.pl is set automatically by the program by combining the value provided in the "location" (1rst) column, with value/values reported in the "genomic-variants" (5th) column of your locales configuration file.
 In the example above 3 different output files will be obtained:

 * Italy_areas_list.txt.rep
 * Thailand_custom.rep
 * world_custom.rep

 Each execution of HaploCoV usually generates several temporary/indermediate files.
 Normally you will not need to read/process/use these files, however for your convenience, all the intermediate files will be in be saved in a distinct folder.
 The same conventions applied for naming the main output files is used also to give names to the  intermediate folders.
 In the example outlined above, indermediate files will be saved in 3 different folders, called:

 * Italy_areas_list.txt_results
 * Thailand_custom_results
 * world_custom_results

+The section [Indermediate files and what to make of them](https://haplocov.readthedocs.io/en/latest/haplocov.html#intermediate-files-and-what-to-make-of-them) in the manual provides a more complete descrition of all the intermediate output files that you will find in this folder.

 <hr>

 ### Genomic variants files (Configuration II)

 HaploCoV uses collections of genomic variants with high frequency in a specific country/region/locale to define and identify novel candidate variants/lineages of SARS-CoV-2.<br>
-For your convenience, a collection of "pre-computed" files is available in the main repository.
+For your convenience, a collection of "pre-computed" files is available in this github repository.
 If you want to use one of these files, you simply have to enter the file/files name in the fifth column of your "locales" configuration file.
 HaploCoV will detect the file and run all the analyses.

-Precomputed sets of genomic variants/files can broadly be categorized into 3 main classes:
+Precomputed sets of genomic variants/files can broadly be categorized into 4 main classes:

-* *Highly variable genomes.* These are allelic variants found in at least 25 "highly divergent" genomic sequences (w.r.t the reference strain to which they are assigned).
+1. *Highly variable genomes.* These are allelic variants found in at least 25 "highly divergent" genomic sequences (w.r.t the reference strain to which they are assigned).
 These files are stored under the folder: HighVar.
-* *Country specific genomic variants.* Genomic variants reaching a frequency of 1% or higher, for at least 15 days in a country at any time point from Mon 2019-12-30.
+2. *Country specific genomic variants.* Genomic variants reaching a frequency of 1% or higher, for at least 15 days in a country at any time point from Mon 2019-12-30.
 These files are stored under the folder: country.
-* *Increased prevalence genomic variants.* Genomic variants showing an increase in their prevalence of a 1.5 fold or greater in at least one country, at different months, and starting from January 2020.
+3. *Increased prevalence genomic variants.* Genomic variants showing an increase in their prevalence of a 1.5 fold or greater in at least one country, at different months, and starting from January 2020.
 These files are stored under the folder: HighFreq.
+4.*globally frequent genomic variants.* These are provided in the main github repository of HaploCoV, and include: *global_list.txt*: frequent worldwide, *areas_list.txt*: frequent at at least one macro-geographic area and *country_list.txt*: frequent at at least one county

-Please se the section "Genomic variation and high frequency (genomic) variants" in the extedend manual of HaploCoV for additional information.
+Please se the section [Genomic variants file](https://haplocov.readthedocs.io/en/latest/genomic.html) for additional information.

 Alternatively, if the pre-computed files do not suit their use case,  users do also have the option of derive "custom" sets of genomic variants by analysing the selected locale and time-frame only.
 In this case the keyword "custom" needs to be indicated in the 5th column (see below), and high frequency genomic variants will be computed on the current selection.